 Advantages and Disadvantages

-Perhaps the biggest potential advantage to using an IRA is that retirement plan assets are not included in most financial aid calculations.
+Perhaps the biggest potential advantage of using an IRA is that retirement plan assets are not included in most financial aid calculations.
 If an identical amount of money is saved in a Coverdell ESA or Section 529 account, 5.64% of its value will count against financial aid each year.

 There are numerous disadvantages to this strategy as well.
 Perhaps the biggest is the loss of the use of an IRA for your annual retirement savings.
 Using a retirement IRA to save for college costs you the opportunity to use it to save for your future.
 Since retirement will be much more costly than a college education, this is a key consideration.